 6. ATM and branch density:

-It’s better to settle for a bank that has plenty of ATMs and branches across the city you’re residing in.
-You shouldn’t have to travel too much to the nearest branch or ATM to withdraw cash or take care of urgent bank-related work.
+Though going out to withdraw money amidst a pandemic will only be out of absolute necessity, it helps better to settle for a bank that has plenty of ATMs and branches across the city you’re residing in, because whenever you need cash, you shouldn’t have to travel too much to the nearest branch or ATM to withdraw cash or take care of urgent bank-related work.